Your Unplanned Pregnancy Options [And How to Decide]

 Perhaps one of the biggest determining factors for women facing unplanned pregnancies is the cost of each unplanned pregnancy option.
 If you find yourself unexpectedly pregnant, you may not have the funds ready for the expenses of prenatal care and childbirth, not to mention abortion procedures or raising a child.

 In general, here are the expenses you can expect with each of your unwanted pregnancy options:

-- Parenting: By far, parenting is the most expensive of your options if you are pregnant.
+Parenting: By far, parenting is the most expensive of your options if you are pregnant.
 The total cost to parent a child ranges from $1,000 to $2,000 per month.
-This estimate may include but is not limited to: diapers, baby bottles, formula, clothing, a car seat, day care, first aid supplies, blankets, a crib or basinet, and hygiene products.
+This estimate may include but is not limited to: diapers, baby bottles, formula, clothing, a car seat, daycare, first aid supplies, blankets, a crib or bassinet, and hygiene products.
 A parent must also budget for shelter, food, transportation, and utilities to raise their child.
 When all of these expenses are added up, it will cost approximately $12,000 to $24,000 per year to raise a child.